vasilakisfil/Introspected-REST/README.md

 >
 >

-In the following section we will describe our new model for Networked APIs that goes beyond REST, Introspected REST.
+In the following section we will describe our new architectural style based on a model for Networked APIs that goes beyond `REST`.
-The model itself steps on initial Roy's REST model but with the difference that instead of providing resource meta-data at runtime, it provides them on the side, only if requested.
+The model itself steps on initial Roy's `REST` model but with the difference that instead of providing resource meta-data at runtime, it provides them on the side, only if requested.
-Hence, by keeping the _uniform interface_ the remaining 3 out of 4 constraints of the REST constraints that Roy defined still exist in this model:
+Hence, by keeping the _uniform interface_ the derived 3 out of 4 REST constraints that Roy defined still exist in this model:
 _identification of resources_; _manipulation of resources through representations_ and _self-descriptive messages_.
 However instead of having the constraint of _hypermedia as the engine of application state_ (HATEOAS), we have _introspection as the engine of application state_ (IATEOAS).

-Part of the model is MicroTypes.
+Composition of different specs is a vital part of our model and for that we will use a new concept, MicroTypes, small reusable modules that a final Media Type can be composed of.
+Hence, before moving on, we will give concise definitions over hypermedia and metadata and break it down to different kinds of classes.
+These terms can be overlapping in the REST model, however we feel that each one has its own place in Introspected REST that embraces composability.

 ### 9.1.
 Data, metadata and hypermedia
-Before moving on, we will give concise definitions over hypermedia and metadata.
-These terms can be overlapping in the REST model, however we feel that each one has its own place in Introspected REST that embraces composability.

 #### 9.1.1.
 Data
 Data is the main variables of a resource, at a given state, at a given time.
+Data is very volatile compared to other parts of a response.

 #### 9.1.2.
 Hypermedia
 Originally the hypermedia term was mostly used for linked data.
 However eventually it also includes information for interaction and resource manipilation.
 Hypermedia could be dynamic or static, regardless they are not considered part of the response data, as we defined them here.

+Hypermedia is a very broad term and needs to be broken down in different parts.
+Although there isn't any clear definition or concencus in the literature and the community, we will try to provide definitions and descriptions for all the different types of Hypermedia, according to our model's perception.

 ##### 9.1.2.1.
 Links
-Links of related resources are, URIs that point to a specific location, usually following the same Media Type.
+The most basic class of hypermedia, basically URIs or IRIs that can be used to provide linking between releated resources to the primary resource.
+The properties, like placement, of links strictly follow the semantics of the Media Type agreed.

 ##### 9.1.2.2.
 Actions
 Actions are links along with information for manipulating a resource.
 Although CRUD are the most popular actions of a resource, the beauty with REST is that actions can go beyond plain CRUD.
 In fact, you can define any type of action or meta-action of your internal resource, through the representation that you expose.
-As a result, actions of a resource could be quite complex or simple depending on the needs and decisions of the API designer.
+As a result, actions of a resource could be quite complex or simplistic depending on the needs and decisions of the API designer.
 In any case, actions should also describe any relevant information for the client to perform it, unless the Media Type itself describe those details.

+##### 9.1.2.3.
+Forms
+Another way of describing the manipulation options of a resource is the notion of forms.
+The difference between actions and forms is that the latter are mostly targeted for the UI.
+For instance, they could provide all the necessary information to be semantically equivelent to an HTML form, or could provide UI-related information like positioning, suggested colors, etc.

 #### 9.1.3.
 Metadata
 If hypermedia is links and actions, then what is metadata ?
+Metadata are information about the resource that is not related for its manipulation, yet it's crucial for the client to understand API's responses and access the API's capabilities.

+Metadata could be API-specific, resource-specific, action-specific or even object-specific.
+However there is a distinction between different types of metadata.

-##### 9.1.3.1 Resource metadata
+##### 9.1.3.1 Request's metadata
+These metadata could be static for a resource, an endpoint or dynamic and volatile, determined by the parameters of the request and the state of the resource at that given time.

-##### 9.1.3.2 Action-specific metadata
+##### 9.1.3.2 Media Type fill-ins
 Metadata are data that describe the data or the hypermedia.
 These metadata could be static for a resource, an endpoint or dynamic and volatile, determined by the parameters of the request and the state of the resource at that given time.